 Investing in Energy to Support Education and Research

-The Petroleum Investments Funds (PIF) provide an invaluable discretionary resource to help the school attract and support the best faculty and students, develop and maintain outstanding research and teaching facilities, and thus provide the finest educational environment in the country for young Earth scientists and engineers.
+The Petroleum Investments Funds (PIF) provide invaluable discretionary resources to help the school attract and support the best faculty and students, develop and maintain outstanding research and teaching facilities, and thus provide the finest educational environment in the country for young Earth scientists and engineers.
 The terms of the PIF require that the principal be invested primarily in producing oil and gas royalties and other energy-related assets.
 Operating expenses are kept to a minimum, and a depletion allowance is reinvested to preserve principal.
-Annual distributions from the PIF provide an assured source of revenue for use at the dean's discretion to fund any need or educational opportunity in the School of Earth Sciences.
+Annual distributions from the PIF provide an assured source of revenue for use at the dean's discretion to fund any need or educational opportunity in the School of Earth, Energy & Environmental Sciences.